CoNG-harvard/bio_batch_BO/README.md

      ```

 ---
+## System-specific instructions

+If on Mac/Linux, perform the following steps in the terminal.
+If on Windows, open up the Anaconda Powershell Prompt (can find this by searching in the Windows search bar), and then perform the following steps in the Anaconda Powershell prompt.

 ## Step 1: Clone the Repository

-If on Mac, do the following in the terminal.

 Clone this repository to your local machine using Git: